-How often you urinate is actually a very important sign of your overall health.
-And it begins in infancy and continuing throughout your life.
+How often you urinate is a very important sign of your overall health.
+And it begins in infancy and continues throughout your life.

 On average, most people pee 6-7 times during a 24-hour period.
 And between 4-10x daily is considered healthy.

 I’m Peeing More Often

 What are the potential causes of peeing more often?

 - Urinary tract Infection (UTI)

 - Benign Prostate Enlargement (BPH) in men

 Certain drugs will act as diuretics and cause you to pee more often.